-Again, people use effects in different ways, and if you are one of those guitar players who wants a chorus effect that makes a statement I think you’ll like this pedal.
+Again, people use effects in different ways, and if you are one of those guitar players who want a chorus effect that makes a statement I think you’ll like this pedal.

 Remember, this review, like everything I write, is based on my own opinion.
 I suggest trying the Nano Clone for yourself and finding out if it works for your sound.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.